In this article, we are going to dive deeper into inventory write-off. Let’s start with no further delay.

 Inventory write-off occurs when the item has completely lost its original worth and spoiled totally.

-Expired inventory is not similar to damaged inventory.
-Expired inventory typically just means it is no longer useful in its original capacity.
+Expired inventory is not similar to damaged stock.
+Expired stock typically just means it is no longer useful in its original capacity.
 Since it no longer exists, it can be written off.

 Is an inventory write-off tax deductible?

-In some cases, the inventory write-off can be tax-deductible.
-To evidence IRS (Indian Revenue Service) that your inventory was not in fact to sell, there is the necessity for the company to provide some of the corresponding proof of the following.
+In some cases, it can be tax-deductible.
+To evidence IRS (Indian Revenue Service) that your stock was not in fact to sell, there is the necessity for the company to provide some of the corresponding proof of the following.

 A company can sell its written-off inventory and still be eligible for a tax deduction from the IRS.
 A company would then subtract the profit recovered from the inventory’s original fair market value and could claim any remaining cost as a tax benefit.

-The second option is to donate the written-off inventory to a charity.
+The second option is to donate it to a charity.
 It can make it acceptable for a tax deduction.
 Additional tax deductions may be attainable if provided items undeviatingly benefit ill, impoverished, or infant populations.
 If you donate, make sure to arrange a receipt in case you’re audited.

 How does inventory write-off impacts income statement?